bobbingwide/thisis/readme.txt

 ThisIs... an experimental theme attempting to implement Full Site Editing (FSE) with Gutenberg blocks.

 Its original purpose was to help prepare "A guide to Full Site Editing, blocks and themes".

+The live demo site for the theme is https://sneak-peek.me

 Requirements:
 1. Implement Full Site Editing